FrancoAlfano/user_manager/README.md

 # User_manager
-User management with flask backend and js frontend
+User management with flask backend and react frontend